chandanky23/mini-microservice-k8s/README.md

 Once the image is provided, then we will
 * setup the kubernetes infrastructure and deploy our images using k8s deployments and manage them using k8s services.
-* use kubernetess-ingress for load balancing our application for both prod and other envs.
+* use ingress-nginx for load balancing our application for both prod and other envs.
 * introduce **skaffold.yaml** file in our project to avoid constant manual k8s build if we make changes to our services.
 This is only for development purpose.